A relativistic non-perturbative local model of fractons and its non-local perturbative hidden sector: Field equations

-A highly non-linear equation but, still, a single equation for $h_{\mu\nu}$.
-Moreover, since equation \eqref{feqh2} has a linear part, it can be solved with perturbative approximations.
-Equation \eqref{feqh2} can be further simplified by redefining the gauge field according to
+Still a highly non-linear equation, but a single equation for $\bar{h}_{\mu\nu}$ and independent of the coupling $g$.
+In principle, its solution can be inserted in the $\Phi$ equation \eqref{feqP} and solved for the scalar field.
+Moreover, since equation \eqref{feqh2} has a linear part, it can be solved with the help of perturbative techniques.